expo/expo/docs/pages/distribution/building-standalone-apps.md

 ### iOS

 - **To run it on your iOS simulator**, first build your project with the simulator flag by running `expo build:ios -t simulator`, then download the artifact with the link printed when your build completes.
 To install the resulting `tar.gz` file, unzip it and drag-and-drop it into your iOS simulator.
+If you'd like to install it from the command line, run `tar -xvzf your-app.tar.gz` to unpack the file, open a simulator, then run `xcrun simctl install booted <path to .app>`.

 - **To test a device build with Apple TestFlight**, download the `.ipa` file to your local machine.
 Within [AppStoreConnect](https://appstoreconnect.apple.com/apps), click the plus icon and create a New App.
 Make sure your `bundleIdentifier` matches what you've placed in `app.json`.
 Now, you need to use Xcode or [Transporter](https://apps.apple.com/app/transporter/id1450874784) (previously known as Application Loader) to upload the `.ipa` you got from `expo build:ios`.
 Once you do that, you can check the status of your build under `Activity`.
 Processing an app can take 10-15 minutes before it shows up under available builds.

 ## 6. Submit it to the appropriate store